 There are lots of great wild camping spots along the highway, alongside a handful of maintained rustic campgrounds (pit toilets, picnic benches etc.) These campgrounds have the bonus of covered shelters with screens on the windows, which are very useful for avoiding rain and bugs.

-PIN or save this post for future reference – click the top left corner of the above image
+If you liked this post, PIN or save this post for future reference with one of the above images!